CJSchneider320/GVSU-CIS350-ECAN/docs/software_requirements_specification.md

    2. The user shall be able to move the player using the WASD keys on the keyboard
 2. Player Requirements
    1. Player statistics shall be recorded on player-character death.
-   2. Items picked up by the player shall be added to the first acailable slot in their inventory.
+   2. Items picked up by the player shall be added to the inventory.
    3. Our game shall have a myriad of weapons and items to let the player create
    4. The player's inventory shall be limited. a unique identity in game.
    5. Enemy NPCs shall move towards the player on sight.
    6. Our game shall detect collisions between the player and other non-passable objects.
+   7. User shall be able to enter their inventory.
 3. Graphics/UI Requirements
    1.
 4. Puzzle Requirements